-List Equipment or Equipment Repair Needed for Academic Year 2016-2017 Please list/summarize the needs of your unit below.
+List Equipment or Equipment Repair Needed for Academic Year 2018-2019 Please list/summarize the needs of your unit below.
 Annual TCO

-Please be as specific and as brief as possible.
+Please he as specific and as brief as possible.
 Place items on list in order (rank) or importance.
-Cost per item Number Requested Total Cost of Request
+Number Requested Total Cost of Request

 1. Reason:

 2. Reason:

 3. Reason:

 4. Reason:

 5. Reason:

 6. Reason: